-- Coffee & Conversation, a program for people experiencing homelessness and held at the MLK Library, is being offered at Benning (Dorothy I. Height), Mt.
+- Coffee & Conversation, a program for people experiencing homelessness is being offered at Benning (Dorothy I. Height), Mt.
 Pleasant, Northeast, Northwest One, Shaw (Watha T. Daniel), Southeast, Tenley-Friendship and West End libraries.

 - The D.C.
 Department of Human Services has arranged for transportation to be provided from 6:30 a.m. - 8 p.m., Monday - Saturday, on a loop beginning at 801 East Men’s Shelter (2700 Martin Luther King Ave.
 SE) and stopping at the following locations each day:

 - Adams Place Day Center, 2210 Adams Place NE.
 Individuals can access case management services, laundry facilities, showers and computers, as well as eat breakfast and lunch on-site.
 The Day Center also offers connections to employment services and help with housing.

 - Minnesota Ave. & Benning Rd.
 NE.
 Individuals can take advantage of employment services at the Department of Employment Services, access computers and other library services at the Dorothy Height/Benning Road Library, and health care services at the Unity Health Care Clinic.

 - Church of the Epiphany,1317 G St. NW.
 The Church of the Epiphany will operate as a transit point for downtown destinations.
 Individuals can access bathrooms and water at the church and wait in the courtyard.